 At Woolfson Eye Institute, we perform LASIK at all 9 of our practice locations around the Southeastern United States.
-In fact, we just recently added LASIK surgery to our South Pointe location in College Park just outside of the I-285 perimeter.
+In fact, we just recently added LASIK surgery to our Airport Location just outside of the I-285 perimeter.
 All of our facilities use state-of-the-art equipment, the finest doctors in the industry, as well as a comfortable and sterile environment.

 3 Is the Initial Consultation Free?